 Join us in supporting the next generation of innovators.
 There are several ways to help support our program and benefit our community.

-Third, by creating mentorship relationships with awardees so that the students will learn from the mentorships in preparation for college and, ultimately, careers in technology.
+By creating mentorship relationships with awardees so that the students will learn from the mentorships in preparation for college and, ultimately, careers in technology.

 The Biotechnology Institute is an independent, national nonprofit organization dedicated to education about the present and future impact of biotechnology.
 Its mission is to engage, excite and educate the public, particularly students and teachers, about biotechnology and its immense potential for solving human health, food and environmental problems.
 For more information, visit www.biotechinstitute.org.